Curatolo Arini, Marsala Fine

 The single-vineyard Zibibbo (aka Muscat of Alexandria) is grown in vineyards in the western part of Sicily, just inland from Marsala.
 It is a dry, aromatic style which pairs perfectly with food.
 The Nero d‘Avola grapes hail from vineyards in central Sicily, in the province of Caltanissetta.
 The vineyards here are planted 500 metres above sea level, where the combination of warm days and cool nights helps produce premium, fruit-driven red wines.

 The Marsalas are made traditionally and offer a great alternative to Sherry.
 Ernesto Basile, a famous Palermo architect in the latter part of the 19th century, designed the stunning Art Deco label.
 The Marsala Fine offers an expressive dry style with delicious dried citrus notes and toasted almonds.
-The Marsala Superiore uses base wines made from the native Sicilian grapes Grillo, Inzolia and Catarratto fortified with white grape spirit and aged for five years in cask.
+The Marsala Superiore uses base wines made from the Sicilian grapes Grillo, Inzolia and Catarratto, fortified with white grape spirit and aged for five years in cask.
 The Riserva is only made in the best vintages and undergoes a similar ageing process, resulting in a rich, aromatic and heady wine.
-The Marsala Vergine Riserva, similarly produced in only the best vintages, sees a longer ageing process that lasts almost 25 years.
+The Marsala Vergine Riserva, similarly, is produced in only the best vintages, sees a longer ageing process that lasts almost 25 years.
 As a result of this, it has beautiful length and complexity.

 Vineyards